Phillip-England/godocument/docs/configuration.md

 }
 ```

-Such a change will force you into mirroring `/docs` with the structure of `godocument.config.json`, which is the recommended practice.
+Such a change will ensure that the /docs directory mirrors the structure of godocument.config.json, as recommended.